dmbarbour/wikilon/docs/NetworkModel.md

 * a batch of messages is the atomic unit of communication
 * messages in a batch are processed sequentially, in order
-* output messages are partitioned into one batch per machine
+* output messages partitioned into one batch per machine
 * batches are implicitly ordered between two machines
 * messages from any two batches are not interleaved

 These batches may be *transparent* to our purely functional AVMs.
 An AVM processes each message separately.
 Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is a constraint on scheduling to ensure a friendly default behavior.*

 Besides friendly batching, I may seek other nice default properties from the scheduler: fairness, heuristic timestamps for global ordering, etc..

 Developers may still need to model queues, buffers, and so on to more precisely control communications.
 But, relative to systems with an adversarial scheduler, the need for explicit control should be less frequent, and oriented more towards reducing synchronization rather than increasing it.

-## Handling Failure
+### Handling Failure

 A physical network is unreliable.
 If we send a message then, even with acknowledgements, we cannot be absolutely certain it has arrived and that the other party knows that we know it has arrived.
-After a message arrives, it might be rejected for other reasons, such as causing divide-by-zero error.
+After a message arrives, it may be rejected for other reasons, such as causing divide-by-zero error.

-What should happen next?

-* expand the failure
+One viable option is to silently drop messages upon failure.
+This is certainly the easiest option to implement.
+But it means we cannot respond easily to changing network conditions.
+Another viable option is to provide a Context for every outgoing message, such that we receive feedback.
+However, this feels very rigid to me - e.g. we cannot easily experiment with or abstract our feedback behaviors.

+The option I currently favor is this:

+* by default, silently drop messages when they're lost
-* provide feedback
+* provide commons capabilities that implement feedback policies

-Partial failure is difficult to handle.
-We can avoid this by similar means as transactional batching.
-Expand the failure by modeling a complete disconnection.
-Both current and pending batch is fully aborted.

-Providing a little feedback allows the sender to be responsive to changes in network conditions.
-This requires a field per outgoing message, such that we may call back using that field to provide context.
-Also, to guard any substructural properties, we will return the message to sender when we know it was not delivered.

-In some cases, we might never learn the true fate of a message.
-But, even in these cases, we can at least report a fate-unknown status.
-This way, we know what we don't know.
-We may also offer some investigative capabilities, i.e. so we may obtain feedback in case the fate is later discovered.
+* in general, reify new failure handling policies into caps

+This gives us full power to abstract our feedback models.
+And a simple feedback cap might be something like:

+        outMsg = SendWithFeedback * ((Cap * Content) * FeedbackContextCap)
+                  failure policy       the message      to send feedback

+This where we'd normally just use `(Cap * Content)`.

+In this case our costs might be a little bit higher.
+However, we have not added rigidity to the model or complexity to the basic types.
+Our SendWithFeedback capability is reified, easily abstracted, extended, or replaced by new policies.
+The only real difficulty here is that this might impact our batching and ordering for our output messages.
+This could be addressed at the network layer, but that does seem a little awkward.

+One option is to weaken some of those batch ordering properties.
+But really, what I want to say is that our networks should be concurrency friendly as much as they can be, without making any strong guarantees.
+So, in this case, we might recognize basic failure handling policies when building batches.
+Or maybe we'll need to reify batches.

 ### Substructural Types